 The Telecommunications Act 2001 includes a regulatory framework for fibre connection.

 The fibre regulatory framework was introduced following a review conducted between 2013 and June 2017.
+The Telecommunications Act 2001 was then amended in November 2018 to create a new framework for the regulation of wholesale fibre services, which would replace the existing contracts for government programmes such as the Ultrafast Broadband (UFB) initiative.
 The framework is a wholesale level arrangement that provides stable and predictable regulation for fibre connectivity and removes regulation of copper lines where fibre is available.

 Most recent changes

 Following the review of the Telecommunications Act 2001, the legislation:

 - provides for the development of a new utility regulation framework for fibre fixed line access services from 2020

 - deregulates copper fixed line access services in areas where fibre services are available to consumers, while retaining regulation in areas where fibre is not available